Functions#

 type

-- filename_to_uri(filename: str) str | None #
+- filename_to_uri(filename: str) str | None#

 Similar to

-into an URI, it will be prefixed by the current working directory if it is a relative path, and then the path will be canonicalised so that it doesn’t contain any ‘./’ or ‘../’ segments.On Windows
+filename_to_uri(), but attempts to handle relative file paths as well.
+Before convertingfilenameinto an URI, it will be prefixed by the current working directory if it is a relative path, and then the path will be canonicalised so that it doesn’t contain any ‘./’ or ‘../’ segments.On Windows

-should be in UTF-8 encoding.- Parameters:
+filenameshould be in UTF-8 encoding.- Parameters:

 filename – absolute or relative file name path